szabgab/slides/perl-programming/using-modules.md

 ## Exercise: setup local::lib
 {id: exercise-setup-local-lib}

-Follow the instruction in the documentation of <a href="http://metacpan.org/pod/local::lib">local::lib</a> to bootstrap on your machine.
+Follow the instruction in the documentation of [local::lib](http://metacpan.org/pod/local::lib) to bootstrap on your machine.

 ## Exercise: Module installation